hallard/Arduino-Boards/1.0.0/bootloaders/ULPoptiboot/README.md

 Backup the original files before overwrite all files.~~
 Install now using Arduino IDE boards manager, see how to for ULPNode [here][8]

-bootloader build is done modifying file ulpnode.bat (for bootloader options) and Makefile to adjust correct paths of build environment.
+Bootloader build is done modifying file ulpnode.bat (for bootloader options) and Makefile [here][9] to adjust correct paths of build environment.
 I done it on windows, not tested under other OS, but should me easier.

 ###Possible issues
 - None for now